thegorgonzola/Lemon-16/README.md

 ### Memory
  - 32 Registers
  - 65KB Stack
- - 2GB RAM (can support up to 4GB)
+ - 32-Bit RAM Addressing (can support up to 4GB; defaults to 2GB)
- - 256MB of VRAM (can support up to 4GB)
- - 16GB SSD (can support up to 9.4 Zettabytes (that's a lot))
+ - 64-Bit SSD Addressing (can support up to 9ZB; defaults to 16GB)

 ### Graphics
  - 1280 x 720 Screen (can support anything you can fit in VRAM)